 3.7.4The Management is responsible for providing the Board with the required information in an appropriate and timely manner.
 If the information provided by the Management is insufficient, the Board will make further enquiries where necessary to which the persons responsible will respond as fully and promptly as possible.

 3.7.5The notice of each Board meeting shall be circulated to all Directors at least seven (7) days prior to the meeting except in the case of an emergency.
-Board papers and agenda items are to be circulated at least five (5) business days prior to the meeting.
+The core Board papers and agenda items are to be circulated at least five (5) business days prior to the meeting.
 Other materials such as projects updates and operational matters do not fall within the requisite 5 business days.
 When there is a need to table a report, a brief summary of findings and/or recommendations shall be prepared.

 3.7.6When arriving at decision, the Chairman shall seek a consensus in the Board but may, where considered necessary, call for a vote.
 The decision of the Board shall be by majority votes.
 In cases of equality of votes, the Chairman shall have a second or casting vote, subject to Paragraph 4.1.5 below.

 3.7.7Full Board minutes of each Board meeting are kept at the registered office of the Company and are available for inspection by any Director during office hours.

 3.7.8The minutes of meetings shall accurately record decisions taken and the views of individual Board members.
 If, on any matter discussed at a Board meeting, any Director holds views contrary to those of any of the other Directors, the Board minutes will clearly reflect this.

 3.7.9The Board as well as any Director is entitled to obtain independent professional advice relating to the affairs of the Group or to his or her responsibilities as a Director, subject to Paragraph 3.7.11 below.